yabirgb/Adventofcode/README.md

 # About

-This are my solution for the programming challenge [Advent of Code](http://adventofcode.com/) I use Python to solve the problems
+These are my solutions for the programming challenge [Advent of Code](http://adventofcode.com/).
+I use Python to solve the problems